Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/README.md

 # HMI Overview

 ## Overview

 This folder documents the HMI operator interface used in the industrial meter tracking system.

-The HMI provides the operator with access to production status, counters, alarms, stop reasons and basic line control commands.
+The HMI is based on a Weintek MT8071iE panel and is edited using EasyBuilder Pro / EBPro V6.09.02.651.

-The interface is part of the operator-to-PLC command layer.
-Operator actions are converted into PLC command words, while PLC status words and counters are displayed back on the HMI.
+The HMI communicates with the PLC over Ethernet TCP/IP and provides the operator with access to production status, counters, stop reasons, alarms, communication warnings and basic line control commands.

 ---